Tom Hogan

 Tom George Hogan (born 23 September 1956) is a former Australian cricketer.

 Hogan was a left arm spinner who played in seven Tests and 16 One Day Internationals for Australia in 1983 and 1984.
+According to one appraisal, "Hogan not only helped West Australia win a few Sheffield Shields, he won Australia a Test match with his bowling, helped save another two with his batting, and played a key role in winning Australia several ODIs, including a whole series in India."

 Career

 Hogan made his debut for Western Australia in 1981–82.
-He scored 70 in a game against Victoria and 49 against WA.
-He took 20 wickets at 36.75 for the summer.
+In his first Shield game he earned figures of 0-77 against Victoria in a game where Julian Wiener and Jeff Moss both scored double centuries.
+Hogan's second game was more successful for him, taking 4-64 against Tasmania and helping bowl WA to a victory.
+In his third game, against Victoria, Hogan took six wickets and scored 70.
+Hogan took 20 wickets at 36.75 for the 1981-82 season.
+In a McDonald's Cup match against Victoria, Hogan's innings of 25 runs off 21 balls also helped WA win a narrow run chase.

 Hogan had a strong 1982–83 summer.
 He scored 72 against NSW and took eight wickets against Qld.

-At the end of the summer he was picked in Australia's one day team to play New Zealand, replacing Dennis Lillee who was made 12th man.
-He took 2–42 and made 4 not out.
-He was kept on in the squad.
+Towards the end of January Hogan was picked in Australia's one day team to play New Zealand, replacing Dennis Lillee who was made 12th man.
+He took 2–42 and made 4 not out, in a game Australia lost.
+Hogan was kept on in the squad.
 He was picked on a 1983 tour of Sri Lanka, one of two spinners (the other was Bruce Yardley).
-By the end of the summer he had taken 35 first class wickets at 26.82 – out of the spinners, only Bruce Yardley and Murray Bennett had taken more.
+By the end of the summer he had taken 35 first class wickets at 26.82 – out of all Australian spinners in first class cricket that season, only Bruce Yardley and Murray Bennett had taken more.

 Sri Lanka Tour

 Hogan was picked in the first ODI.
 He had an excellent game, scoring 27 off 25 balls, taking a catch and earning bowling figures of 3–27.
 Things were harder in the 2nd ODI, Hogan going for 1–62.

 He took 3–37 and 3–42 in a tour game against the Sri Lankan Board President's XI.
 He was selected in the test, bowling in tandem with Yardley.
 Hogan struggled in his first innings, going for 1–51, but did superbly in the second, taking 5–66 and helping Australia win by an innings.
 He made 12 wickets at 16 for the tour, Australia's best performing bowler.

 These efforts saw Hogan picked as the sole specialist spinner for the 1983 World Cup.
-He was picked over Bruce Yardley, who then retired from international cricket.
+He was selected over Bruce Yardley, who then retired from international cricket.